RehanElahi/Annual-Medical-Expenditure-Prediction/README.md

 # Annual-Medical-Expenditure-Prediction
-In this project, I will predict annual medical expenditures for health insurance buyers.
-The codes and report have been uploaded as separate files.
+In this project, I predict annual medical expenditures for clients of a fictionary insurance company, so that they may charge appropriate premiums.